totovr/SimpleOpenNI/README.md

 ## License

-This project is licensed under CC License - see the [LICENSE.md](https://creativecommons.org/licenses/by/4.0/) file for details
+This project is licensed under The MIT License (MIT), see the [LICENSE.md](https://github.com/totovr/SimpleOpenni/blob/master/LICENSE.md) file for details

 ### The instructions to Setup the Kinect are written for Mac OS High Sierra users.